republic-analytics/luigi/CONTRIBUTING.rst

 We are always happy to receive Pull Requests.
-When you open a PR, it will automatically build on Travis.
+When you open a PR, it will automatically build on Github Actions.
 So you're not strictly required to test the patch locally before submitting it.

 If you do want to run the tests locally you'll need to ``pip install tox`` and